bobcom2/MACOS-VMKIT/README.md

   	* Minimum: 4Gb
   	* Recommended: 8 GB or more
    * I do recomend an NVME or SSD Drive
-   	* During my testing i noticed the significant perfomance ddrop while runnign it on a HD
+   	* During my testing, I noticed the significant perfomance drop while running it on a HDD

 # Instructions